suryanarayanrenjith/CryptoRipo/README.md

 - **Purchasing and Downloads**: Securely download purchased projects, with all transactions recorded on the blockchain for transparency and security.
 - **Reviews and Ratings**: Users can leave reviews and ratings for projects, helping to build trust and guide future buyers.
 - **Dispute Resolution**: A robust dispute resolution process ensures fairness for all parties in case of conflicts.

+## View the Website

+You can view the CryptoRipo website online:

+- **[CryptoRipo Live Website](https://cryptoripo.000.pe/)** - Visit the live version of CryptoRipo.

+You can also run the website locally by following the steps below.

 ## Installation